-- PEO_1.
-Use their acquired skills and knowledge in information technology to pursue a rewarding and a successful career in public sector, private sector, or academia locally or globally. - PEO_2.
-Act as an effective individuals or leaders who can address information technology related technical, business, or ethical challenges. - PEO_3.
-Engaged in life-long learning and professional development through self-study, professional, or graduate studies in information technology or related fields.
+- 1. PEO_1.
+Apply their acquired skills and knowledge in information technology to pursue a rewarding and a successful career in public sector, private sector, or academia locally or globally. - 2.
+PEO_2.
+Act as effective individuals or leaders who can address information technology related technical, business, or ethical challenges. - 3.
+PEO_3.
+Engage in life-long learning and professional development through self-study, professional, or graduate studies in information technology or related fields.